 Tips to Secure Yourself and Your Account

 Customers should beware of phone calls and emails from individuals claiming to be PHH Mortgage Services (PHH) employees demanding payments in the form of a pre-paid debit/gift card to cover trial loan modification payments, escrow shortages and/or to avoid foreclosure.
-These imposters may be calling from what appears to be a legitimate PHH/Ocwen phone number, this is called "spoofing".
+These imposters may be calling from what appears to be a legitimate PHH/Onity phone number, this is called "spoofing".

 Tips to help secure your money and personal information :